By Gary W. Gallagher, Ph.D., University of Virginia; Patrick N. Allitt, Ph.D., Emory University; Allen C. Guelzo, Ph.D., Gettysburg College

 In February of 1770, there was a shooting incident that killed an 11-year-old boy.
 Then on March 5, a street fight involving a soldier brought the guard watch of the 29th Regiment out into King Street in Boston, where a crowd had gathered to watch the fight.
 The captain of the soldiers tried to disperse the crowd, but one of the soldiers, Hugh Montgomery, was hit by a club.
-He raised his musket, and “Bang!”
-Off it went.
+He raised his musket and fired.

 Bargain Tea Causes Public Outcry

-What blew the lid off this uneasy peace was the Tea Act of 1773, which is odd, because the Tea Act not only did not involve new taxes, but it actually offered Americans a luxury item at bargain prices.
-The Tea Act, in fact, didn’t even begin with America.
+What blew the lid off this uneasy peace was the Tea Act of 1773, an odd turn, as the Tea Act not only did not involve new taxes but offered Americans a luxury item at bargain prices.
+The Tea Act didn’t even begin with America.
 It originated halfway around the world, in India, where the last of the great old joint-stock companies, the East India Company, was teetering on the brink of bankruptcy.

-Lord North’s government dreaded the prospect of being saddled with the government of India, and so Lord North proposed a bailout of the East India Company.
+Lord North’s government dreaded the prospect of being saddled with the government of India; in response, Lord North proposed a bailout of the East India Company.
 All taxes except the Townsend tax on colonial imports of tea—all taxes on 17 million pounds of stockpiled Indian tea—would be lifted.
 That would drive down the price of Indian tea and help the East India Company move its inventory everywhere in the British Empire, including America.

 90,000 Pounds of Tea